kaivamannam/cs1302-calc/README.md

    [FAQ](#appendix---faq) for more details.

-2. **Implementation Toggle:** This "programmer's" calculator will provide a toggle for three different underlying implementations of the `MathOps` interface, one of which is provided with the skeleton project.
-The three implementations
+2. **Implementation Toggle:** This "programmer's" calculator will provide a toggle for two different underlying implementations of the `MathOps` interface.
-   are: basic, iterative, and recursive.
-This effectively provides three mutually exclusive modes for the calculator.
-The current mode dictates which implementation is passed to the code used for expression evaluation.
+   The two implementations are:iterative and recursive.
+This effectively provides two mutually exclusive modes for the calculator.
+The current mode dictates which implementation is passed to the code your application uses for expression evaluation.
 See the [FAQ](#appendix---faq) for more details.

 3. **Bit Toggle:** This "programmer's" calculator will display a sequence of